 EITHER EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OF

 MERCHANTABILITY OR FITNESS FOR PARTICULAR PURPOSE.

-- Atlas may terminate this Purchase Order, at any time and for no reason or for any reason, upon 15 days’ written notice to Supplier.
-Upon receipt of notice of such termination, Supplier will inform
+• Atlas may terminate this Order, at any time and for no reason or for any reason, upon 15 days’ written notice to Supplier.
+Upon receipt of such notice of such termination, Supplier will inform

 methods and processes; (b) all technical and operational aspects of the Atlas, including all Atlas software, user manuals and/or other documentation; (c) Atlas’s client’s information; (d) information which derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use.

 • Protection, Use and Disclosure.
 Supplier will maintain all Confidential Information of Atlas or its clients, if applicable, in strict confidence and will not at any time or for any reason disclose any Confidential Information to any unauthorized third party without Atlas’s prior written consent.
 Supplier will use any Confidential Information solely for the purpose in performing its duties under this Order.
 Supplier shall not disclose any Confidential Information to any Supplier Personnel who do not participate directly in the performance of its duties under this Order, or otherwise have a bona fide reason to know such Confidential Information, and Supplier will advise such Supplier Personnel who are permitted access to any Confidential Information of the restrictions upon disclosure and use and shall be responsible for any failure by such Supplier Personnel to comply with the provisions of this Section.